-- Can you refer me to a menopause specialist to discuss my symptoms? - Can I talk to someone about how I'm feeling? - Can I speak to a dietitian? - What level and types of exercise are suitable for me? - How will menopause affect my sex life? - What products can I use to help manage vaginal dryness? - Can my partner speak to a sexual therapist/counsellor?
+- Can you refer me to a menopause specialist to discuss my symptoms and how they affect me and my family? - Apart from menopause, what else might be causing my symptoms? - Can I talk to someone about how I'm feeling? - Can I speak to a dietitian? - What level and types of exercise are suitable for me? - How will menopause affect my sex life? - What products can I use to help manage vaginal dryness? - Can I be referred to a sexual therapist/counsellor?

-You may like to wri
+You may like to write your own questions here.